 “A Jedi requires the deepest commitment and the most serious mind.” - Yoda

-I applied this philosophy to my religion, my work, my family and my relationships and realized I’ve been wrong my whole life.
+As a result, I applied “seriousness” to my religion, my work, my family and my relationships only to realize, much later, I’ve been wrong my whole life.

-Authority figures seem to want you to believe this because you turn over what control you have over yourself to them.
+Authority figures and other powerful people who greatly benefit from your support, seem to want you to believe in “absolute seriousness” because as a consequence, you turn over what areas of your life under your control, over to them.

 You can be the hero who sacrifices himself to let them get away and boy did they get away with it for a long time.